-In 2014 a programme of employee conversations related to general environmental issues and personal development is rolled out for the group's affiliates in Denmark, Sweden and Norway, where Poland runs a different programme, with similar objectives.
+In 2014 a programme of employee conversations related to general environmental issues and personal development was rolled out for the group's affiliates in Denmark, Sweden and Norway, where Poland runs a different programme, with similar objectives.
+A memo of each employee conversation is archived and any agreed actions of development of an employee, has been initiated.